• Home

 • Leftover pork loin, roasted sweet potatoes, Sautéed asparagus

-I made the turkey/potato/kale hash for Sunday church potluck, and it all got eaten, so I guess people liked it.
-The kids thought it was just okay thanks to the kale, but I wanted to make sure they got a well-rounded lunch because there weren’t very many other Whole30 approved dishes in the potluck.
+I made the turkey/potato/kale hash for the Sunday church potluck, and it all got eaten, so I guess people liked it.
+The kids thought it was just okay, thanks to the kale, but I wanted to make sure they got a well-rounded lunch because there weren’t very many other Whole30-approved dishes in the potluck.
 To top it off, even though you’re not supposed to have dessert replacements, I took a packet of Beet-Fruit treats for their dessert so they didn’t feel left out while the other kids were eating chocolate cake.
 They were happy they didn’t have to share. 😉

-I don’t have a recipe for the Italian chicken and zucchini dish, but it’s simply sautéing up some chicken breast strips, zucchini, and then adding crushed tomatoes and Italian spices.
+I don’t have a recipe for the Italian chicken and zucchini dish, but it’s simply sautéing up some chicken breast strips and zucchini and then adding crushed tomatoes and Italian spices.
 Delicious!

 Dinner

-• Pork patties, spiralized yellow squash and zucchini with Italian tomato sauce, and Brussel sprouts
+• Pork patties, spiralized yellow squash and zucchini with Italian tomato sauce, and Brussels sprouts

 • Turkey sausage, mashed turnips, and steamed broccoli